The header of the website, featuring the micro moth Olethreutes arcuella

 This species is very similar to the Narrow-bordered Bee Hawk-moth, but as with that species, does not alight on flowers (like the Bees it mimics), but hovers much like the Hummingbird Hawk-moth.
 Both species have transparent wings with dark crosslines/veins.
 Broad-bordered has the first transparent cell at the base of the forewing with a dark line through the middle, whilst Narrow-bordered just has a larger cell without the divide.
 Broad-bordered also has a thicker, dark edge to the wing tip than Narrow-bordered and there are also differences on the abdomen if seen well.

-The map below shows the distribution of records of Broad-bordered Bee Hawk-moth (Hemaris fuciformis) within Kent.
-Use the control below to show data for a certain time period.
+The map below shows all records of Broad-bordered Bee Hawk-moth (Hemaris fuciformis) in the Kent database.
 If you've got a dot to add, please submit your records to us.
-Click here for more information on how to submit data.
+Use the control below to filter by time span:

 Phenology

 The graph below shows at which time of the year Broad-bordered Bee Hawk-moth (Hemaris fuciformis) can be expected to be recorded in Kent.
-Hover over the graph to see exact figures for each period of the year, and use the controls below to filter by VC and time span:
+Use the controls below to filter by VC and time span:

 Reporting Rate

-The graph below shows how the number of records submitted Broad-bordered Bee Hawk-moth (Hemaris fuciformis) to the Kent database has varied since 1950.
-Hover over the graph to see exact figures for each year, and use the control below to filter by a certain VC.
+The graph below shows how the number of records of Broad-bordered Bee Hawk-moth (Hemaris fuciformis) submitted each year has changed over time.
+Use the control below to filter by VC:

 External Links

-More information about Broad-bordered Bee Hawk-moth (Hemaris fuciformis) can be seen on the external pages listed below:
+For more information and images of Broad-bordered Bee Hawk-moth (Hemaris fuciformis), please take can be seen on the external pages listed below: